sjanhunen/dokimazo/papers/one-question.rst

 When we looked at the words heart and soul, we saw that in the Hebrew Old Testament, the book of Psalms had more references to *heart* than any other book.
 It's not entirely surprising that David, "a man after God's own heart" (1 Sam 13:14, Acts 13:22), would write a lot about the heart.
 What can we lean about the heart from David?

 David actually make some pretty bad mistakes during his life.
 He first committed adultery and then saw to it that the husband of the woman he slept with was killed in battle.
-His sin didn't just take place in his heart, it carried right through to the external action.
+This sin didn't just take place in his heart, it carried right through to the external action.
 How could someone like this be said to have a heart "after God's own heart?"

 Psalm 51 records David's response to God after the prophet Nathan came to him to confront him about his sin:

    [Psa 51:2-4, 6, 10, 16-17 KJV] 2 Wash me throughly from mine iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions: and my sin [is] ever before me.
 4 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest. ...
 6 Behold, thou desirest truth in the inward parts: and in the hidden [part] thou shalt make me to know wisdom. ...
 10 Create in me a clean heart, O God; and renew a right spirit within me. ...
 16 For thou desirest not sacrifice; else would I give [it]: thou delightest not in burnt offering.
 17 The sacrifices of God [are] a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.

+When the Word of God encounters the heart of someone, there really are only two options: the heart can be blinded and hardened through resistance or that heart can be broken.
 David's encounter with the truth of his failure resulted in a broken spirit and a broken heart.
 David knew that what God was really after wasn't burnt offerings and sacrifices.
 Yes, those were part of serving God under the law, but the actual objective of the law was to bring about an awareness of sin that leads to a broken and a contrite heart.
 This is something God does not despise.

 The cry of David's heart in Psalm 51 is answered 1000 years later in the Son of David.
 At the start of His earthly ministry, Christ went into a synagogue one sabbath, opened the book of Isaiah, and read this:

    [Isa 61:1-2 KJV] 1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound; To proclaim the acceptable year of the LORD.

-This is Christ saying to Israel, for those of you that have had your heart broken by the law, I am here for you.
-For those of you that are in bondage, I will set you free.
-This is what will enable you to become what God has always wanted you to be.
+This is Christ saying to Israel: for those of you that have had your heart broken by the law, I am here for you.
+For those of you that are in bondage , I will set you free.
+I am here so you can become what God has always wanted you to be.

+God's purpose for Israel was for them to be a light and an example to all other nations on the earth.
+Israel would be a living, breathing, walking, talking example of what God's heart looked like.
+God is going to use them to educate and teach the world about Him.

 The ministry of Christ wasn't really about healing the sick and feeding the hungry.
-Yes, those were signs that He did, but those were to prove that He was the one who could heal your heart and feed your soul.
-But for that to be possible, you had to be open to Him, like David was.
-A broken heart is an opened heart.
+Yes, those were signs that He did, but those were to prove that He was the one who could truly heal the heart and feed the soul.
+For that to be possible, you had to be open to Him, like David was.
+A broken heart is an open heart.

 Unfortunately for the nation of Israel, not many people had a heart like David's.
-As a nation, they rejected their Messiah.
+Insted of a broken heart, they had a blind and a hard heart.
+Throughout the book of Acts, God is trying to reach the heart of Israel who had rejected their own Messiash.

 They had opportunities to repent time and again.
 God was incredibly patient with them.
 But most of Israel had the opposite of a broken heart: a blinded, heardened heart.
 Mention Acts 28:28.
 Has God given up?
 No way!
 Quote from Zech.

 The Greatest Prayer